 h: that is,

 h tis the type of an environment `cell' holding a value of the type

 The relation between the two representations is established as follows:

 instance Symantics (IR h) where int = INT lam = Lam app = App fix = Fix add = Add itf :: Symantics repr => IR repr t -> repr t itf (Var v) = v itf (INT n) = int n itf (Lam b) = lam(\x -> itf (b (Var x))) itf (App e1 e2) = app (itf e1) (itf e2) itf (Fix b) = fix(\x -> itf (b (Var x))) itf (Add e1 e2) = add (itf e1) (itf e2)

-We note the properties of the mappings from the final to the initial and vice versa: both mappings are total and a composition of one mapping with the other preserves interpretations.
+The mapping from the final to the initial and its converse are both total; composing one mapping with the other preserves interpretations.
 The code below gives concrete examples of that preservation.
-The totality is especially easy to see for the mapping from the final to the initial, since the mapping looks like identity.
-The mapping is one of many possible interpretations of a term in the final tagless form.
+The totality is especially easy to see for the mapping from the final to the initial, since the mapping even looks like the identity.

 Formatted IO as an embedded DSL: the initial view